smallfri/EmailOne-SDK/readme.md

     ),
 ));
 ```
-4. See the examples in the /examples directory for usage.
+See the examples in the [wiki](https://github.com/smallfri/EmailOne-SDK) for more information.